tharunoptimus/classroom/README.md

 # The Classroom

 ## Config
-- Replace the string with your connect string in the `mongoose.connect` method in the `database.js` file.
+- Add environment variable `MONGODB_URI` with your MongoDB connection string.

 ## Install
 `npm install` to install the dependencies.